dimaslanjaka/static-blog-generator/src-posts/2017/04/understanding-seo-prenjak-in.md

 title: Understanding SEO prenjak In Optimization Blog
 webtitle: WMI Gitlab
-subtitle: Google launches sophisticated algorithms named Hummingbird, webmasters also use cutting-edge way to deal with it anyway, using SEO
+subtitle: Google launches sophisticated algorithms named Hummingbird, webmasters also use cuttingedge way to deal with it anyway, using SEO
 lang: en
 date: 2017-04-11T09:26:00.000+07:00
 type: post